Signed in as:

 At-large Members

 The Executive Committee meets at 7 pm on the last Thursday of each month, with the exceptions of November (Thanksgiving) and December (Christmas), when the Executive Committee will meet at 6 pm on the first Thursday of the following month, in the hour before the general membership meeting.
-The general membership meets at 7 pm on the first Thursday of each month.

 Billboard along route 422, featuring members of our executive committee.